History of National Internet Day

 Why We Love National Internet Day

-Many technologies promised to connect the world — the mail service, telegraph, and the telephone, to name a few — but none of them succeeded with such scale and speed as the world wide web.
-A message that could have taken weeks to receive can now be transmitted across the world (and the solar system!) in mere moments.
+Many technologies promised to connect the world — the mail service, telegraph, and the telephone, to name a few — but none of them succeeded with such scale and speed as the web.
+A message that once could have taken weeks to receive can now be transmitted across the world (and the solar system!) in mere moments.

 Thirty years ago, only the world's wealthiest individuals and institutions had access to a library of information comparable with what's online today.
-While it's still not an entirely free process, the price of information access has fallen dramatically with the rise of the internet, putting libraries-worth of information into the pockets of billions across the globe.
+While it's still not an entirely free process, the price of information access has fallen dramatically with the rise of the internet, putting infinite information into the pockets of billions across the globe.

-C. Cats, cats, and more cats.
+Cats, cats, and more cats.

 For a tool that so many people use so differently, there's one part of the internet that seems constant: cats.
-From long cat to Grumpy cat, our feline friends become quick celebrities on the internet, and as history tells us, we're always looking for a new hero.
+From long cat to Grumpy cat, our feline friends have become quick celebrities on the internet, and as history tells us, we're always looking for a new hero.
 The internet delivers every day!

-How to Celebrate National Internet Day
+National Internet Day dates